qlu-lab/PRS-DEMO/README.md

 * -p: path to PLINK software
 * -m: PRS methods you want to run
 * -o: opterating system (mac, windows, or linux)

-If you are using a Windows machine, follow this tutorial for [running .sh scripts in Windows](https://softwarekeep.com/help-center/how-to-run-shell-script-file-in-windows#)

 Output will be written to `prs_scores.txt` and the first few rows of data will look like: